 You get more erythema (reddening of your skin) from topical tretinoin compared to retinol and retinal.
 That's because tretinoin has something called carboxylic acid attached at its tail end.
 Carboxylic acid seems to cause skin irritation when applied on the skin's surface.

 Retinol and retinal do not have carboxylic acid in their composition.
-So when retinol or retinal is applied on the skin, there is no irritation on the skin’s surface caused by carboxylic acid.
+So when retinol or retinal is applied on the skin, there is no irritation on the skin's surface caused by carboxylic acid.
+We had mentioned in Part 2A that retinol and retinal undergo conversion to retinoic acid — but the conversion to retinoic acid happens inside the skin cells (keratinocytes) where carboxylic acid does not cause problems.

 What causes the burning sensation?